microsoft/jacdac/services/rng.md

     identifier: 0x1789f0a2
     camel: rng

-A service that generates random numbers using, where entropy is sourced from physical processes.
+A service that generates random number using entropy sourced from physical processes.

 ## Commands